What is a Sipp?

 Generally, Sipps are suitable for:

-- People comfortable with their own investment decisions and who want a wider range of investments
+- People who are confident making their own investment decisions and who want a wider range of investments

 - People with a financial adviser making decisions on their behalf